-Frederic F. (Jake) Brace

-Glenn R. Carley

-William T. Hornaday

-E. Alan Knowles
+Frederic F. (Jake) Brace Glenn R. Carley William T. Hornaday E. Alan Knowles

-The following tables sets forth, for each nominee, their name, province or state and country of residence, committee memberships and attendance, positions and offices with Niko now held by them, period during which they have served as a director, other public company board memberships, public board interlocks, a brief biography including their principal occupation for the last five (5) years, areas of expertise, and the number and percentage of Common Shares beneficially owned, controlled or directed by them, directly or indirectly as at March 31, 2019.
+The following tables sets forth, for each nominee, their name, province or state and country of residence, committee memberships and attendance, positions and offices with Niko now held by them, period during which they have served as a director, other public company board memberships, public board interlocks, a brief biography including their principal occupation for the last five (5) years, areas of expertise, and the number and percentage of Common Shares beneficially owned, controlled or directed by them, directly or indirectly as at March 31, 2020.

 Mr. Brace has over 30 years of experience in strategy, finance, restructuring and transformation for numerous industries including airlines, health care, retail, E&P, electrical production, hospitality and real estate.
 He was formerly the President and CEO of Laser Spine Institute and, before that, Midstates Petroleum.
 Previous to those positions, Mr. Brace served as President of the Company in 2014, Chief Administrative Officer of The Great Atlantic and Pacific Tea Co., and Chief Financial Officer of UAL Corporation.
-Mr. Brace currently sits on the board of Anixter International and RLH Corporation.
-He was previously on the boards of various public and private companies including Midstates Petroleum, iHeartMedia, Sequa, GenOn Energy, Standard Register, Edison Mission Energy, Bally Total Fitness, Neff Rental, Sirva, Galileo International and Bearing Point among others.
+Mr. Brace currently sits on the board of RLH Corporation and several private companies.
+He was previously on the boards of various public and private companies including Anixter International, Midstates Petroleum, iHeartMedia, Sequa, GenOn Energy, Standard Register, Edison Mission Energy, Bally Total Fitness, Neff Rental, Sirva, Galileo International and Bearing Point among others.

-Mr. Brace has served as advisor to the Board of the Company since February 2017.
-Mr. Brace served as a director of the Board of the Company from July 2016 to February 2017.
+Mr. Brace served as advisor to the Board of the Company from February 2017 to October 2019.
+Mr. Brace previously served as a director of the Board of the Company from July 2016 to February 2017.